D. J. Mitchell (basketball): Professional career

 Coming out of college, Mitchell turned down an opportunity to play in Uruguay to instead begin his professional career in Ireland playing for Templeogue in the Super League while undertaking a master's degree at Griffith College.
 However, he left the team prior to making his debut after being lured to the Netherlands.

 On 15 October 2021, Mitchell signed with Dutch team BAL of the BNXT League.
 In 22 games during the 2021–22 season, he averaged 16.0 points, 8.2 rebounds and 2.8 assists per game.

 In June 2022, Mitchell moved to Australia and joined the Gold Coast Rollers of the NBL1 North for the rest of the 2022 season.
 He helped the Rollers win the NBL1 North championship.
 In 14 games, he averaged 18.4 points, 8.6 rebounds, 2.7 assists and 1.8 blocks per game.

 Following the NBL1 North season, Mitchell joined the Brisbane Bullets of the Australian NBL for the 2022–23 season.
-Following the Bullets' 0–4 start to the season, Mitchell was suspended for one game after being asked to leave training after having a difference of opinion with coach James Duncan over his role in the Bullets' offence.
+After the Bullets opened the season 0–4, Mitchell was suspended for one game after being dismissed from training following a disagreement with coach James Duncan about his role in the team's offence.
 On 19 November 2022, he scored 21 points in a 90–82 loss to the Cairns Taipans.
 For the season, he averaged 9.56 points, 4.56 rebounds and 1.3 assists per game.

-Following the NBL season, Mitchell joined Polish team Śląsk Wrocław for the rest of the 2022–23 PLK season.
+Following the NBL season, Mitchell joined Śląsk Wrocław of the Polish Basketball League for the rest of the 2022–23 PLK season.
 He helped the team reach the championship series, where they lost 3–2.
 He averaged 5.8 points in 22 games.

 Mitchell re-joined the Bullets for the 2023–24 NBL season.
 On 20 December 2023, he was ruled out for the rest of the season with a hip injury.
 He averaged five points in 15 games.

 In April 2024, Mitchell joined the Ipswich Force for the 2024 NBL1 North season.
 In 16 games, he averaged 21.44 points, 6.38 rebounds, 2.5 assists and 1.13 steals per game.

 On 25 September 2024, Mitchell signed with Manchester Basketball of the Super League Basketball for the 2024–25 season.
 In 33 games, he averaged 14.8 points, 5.8 rebounds, 2.5 assists and 1.0 steals per game.

 On 15 May 2025, Mitchell signed a two-year deal with the South East Melbourne Phoenix.
+In 30 games during the 2025–26 NBL season, he averaged 4.3 points and 2.0 rebounds per game.
+The second year of his two-year deal was not exercised by the Phoenix following the season.

+On 3 April 2026, Mitchell signed with Manchester Basketball just prior to the playoffs of the 2025–26 Super League Basketball season.

+In July 2026, Mitchell joined El Calor de Cancún of the Mexican Liga Nacional de Baloncesto Profesional (LNBP).